"Clocks Versus Rocks": Fossil Explosion of Placental Mammals Contradicts "Molecular Clock" Evidence

 A new article in The Scientist, "Clocks Versus Rocks," reports a contradiction between the fossil record and the molecular data as regards the origin of placental mammals.
 The problem is that, as a fossil-based study led by Maureen O'Leary found last year, "placental mammal diversity exploded" starting around 65 million years ago, but as The Scientist now puts it, "Genetic studies that compare the DNA of living placentals suggest that our last common ancestor lived between 88 million and 117 million years ago, when the dinosaurs still ruled."
 So we have a conflict: fossils show the abrupt explosion of many modern mammal groups starting around 65 million years ago.
 However, living members of those groups are so genetically different that "molecular clock" studies suggest their origins must be deep into the Mesozoic, during the age of the dinosaurs.
 Which dataset are we to trust?

 When evolutionary biologists hear about an "explosion," including the mammal explosion, they become nervous.
 Thinking under a Darwinian evolutionary mindset, they presume that mass diversity couldn't arise rapidly, and thus the fossil record is incomplete and the evolutionary origins of this group has simply not yet been discovered by fossil hunters.
-This, in fact, is exactly what's going on here, as The Scientist explains:
+This, in fact, is exactly what they think is going on here, as The Scientist explains:

 The researchers' main criticism is that O'Leary's team took the age of the oldest fossil from various placental groups to be the age of the group itself.
 This is unlikely to be true: even older fossils probably exist but have not been found yet.Thus, molecular clock data, which places placental origins deep in Mesozoic, is preferred.
 Nonetheless, the fact remains that we haven't found fossils documenting the Mesozoic origin of these placental mammal groups.
 Rather, modern orders of placental mammals appear abruptly, in what many have called an "explosion."